Web Basics and HTTP Basics

 Example HTTP Request

-use browser to GET http://apichallenges.herokuapp.com/mirror/raw
+use browser to GET https://apichallenges.herokuapp.com/mirror/raw

 Formatted for readability - headers are normally on one line.

-GET http://apichallenges.herokuapp.com/mirror/raw HTTP/1.1
+GET https://apichallenges.herokuapp.com/mirror/raw HTTP/1.1

 Sec-Ch-Ua: "Chromium";v="122", "Not(A:Brand";v="24", "Google Chrome";v="122"